wadholm/editor-backend/README.md

 npm install mongodb --save
 ````

 In db/database.js add your own dsn.
-You can run your own on your local system or your cloud based database with MongoDB Atlas
+You can run your own on your local system or your cloud based database with MongoDB Atlas.
 Update dsn to your own working database:
 ```
 // local db